-A little bit of help is offered by the Business Dictionary (2019) from which we find out that innovation is the process of translating an ideea or an invention into a good or service that creates value and for which the clients would be willing to pay.
-Of course, this process is not limited only to products and services, therefore many companies, also known as industry disruptors, use innovation at the business level, action that assures them the leaders position in their market segments.
-For those kind of situations we have the already classic examples such as Uber, the taxi company that does not own cars, or Airbnb, the company that provides accomodation services, but which does not own properties.
+A little bit of help is offered by the Business Dictionary (2019) from which we find out that innovation is the process of translating an idea or an invention into a good or service that creates value and for which the clients would be willing to pay.
+Of course, this process is not limited only to products and services, therefore many companies, also known as industry disruptors, used innovation also at the business model level, action that assured them the leaders position in their market segments.
+For those kinds of situations we have the already classic examples such as Uber, the taxi company that does not own cars, or Airbnb, the company that provides accomodation services, but which does not own properties.

-Even though for many times the innovation process looks like an abstract concept, being based on the moments of enlightment of some creative people, the process also has a very specific dimension with the budgets being allocated by the companies for research and development (R&D) being on the rise, rearching even 7% share of the companies’s expenses according to Harvard Business Review (2019).
-Based on the same study of HBR, it can be observed that in the case of many companies, the advertising expenses have decreased, fact that can take us to the conclusion that indeed the companies started to understand the importance of researching consumer behaviour and their frictions, as opposed to the traditional approach, of just “pushing” the product.
+Even though many times the innovation process looks like an abstract one, being based on the moments of enlightenment of some creative people, the process also has a very specific dimension with the budgets being allocated by the companies for research and development (R&D) being on the rise, rearching even 7% share of the company's expenses according to Harvard Business Review (2019).
+Based on the same study of HBR, it can be observed that in the case of many companies the advertising expenses have decreased, fact that can take us to the conclusion that indeed the companies started to understand the importance of researching consumer behaviour and their frictions, as opposed to the traditional approach, of just “pushing” the product.

 Lean Six Sigma – used mainly for optimization and boosting efficiency;

-Agile – methodology that is used especially for software development, but which is also implemented as a new way of working at the organizational level thanks to the increased flexibility that it promotes agains the changes from the industry, regardless of their profile.
+Agile – methodology that is used especially for software development, but which is also implemented as a new way of working at the organizational level thanks to the increased flexibility that it promotes against the changes from the industry, regardless of their profile;

 FORTH – where the innovation process is seen as a discovery journey of the end client, while the entire flow being structured on a map in which every step has a well defined checklist;